getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 It works in three different variations:

 - plain object containing updatable attributes
-- scope instance that will extract the attributes from
+- scope instance that we will extract the attributes from
 - callback function that will receive the current scope as an argument and allow for modifications

 Possible context keys allowed to be passed are: `tags`, `extra`, `contexts`, `user`, `level`, `fingerprint`.